Tech500/Environmental_Rain_Gauge/README.md

 12  OTA updates are a feature of the Sketch.

-13. Two web sites, one sketch: "Rain_Gauge.ino"
+13. Two web sites, one sketch: "Environmental_Rain_Gauge.ino"

 14. Must maintain data log files by removing old log files, keep latest, four log files; easily accomplished using FTP.
 Filezillia has been used successfully.